 John and Piers had changed back into the clothes provided by Lady Eleanor.
 They were in the courtyard receiving lessons from Alyse and Pipa on the dances of Occitan.
 Juan leant against a wall playing an accompaniment on a flute.

 ‘John, I fully accept that it is I who has put you in the position of protecting Ximene, but I do now need to know where your loyalties lie.
-Do they sit with the Prince or with Ximene Trencavel?’
+With the Prince or with Ximene Trencavel?’

 John replied instantly ‘My loyalty lies entirely with the Prince, to whom I have only recently sworn homage.
 I will protect his intended bride with my life, and if the marriage between them comes about, I will serve her in the same way I serve the Prince.’

+John looked upwards.
 ‘It means I will follow your original request.
 I will help Ximene escape the clutches of Gaston de Foix.
-It means that if she accepts the Prince’s hand in marriage I will be pleased to enter the service of the most prestigious couple in Christendom.
-If Ximene rejects his offer of marriage, I will return to being a member of the Lions of Aquitaine and will be honoured to do so!’
+I will protect her with my life.
+It means that if eventually, she accepts the Prince’s hand in marriage I will be pleased to enter the service of the most prestigious couple in Christendom.
+If Ximene rejects his offer of marriage, I will continue as a member of the Lions of Aquitaine and will be honoured to do so!’

 ‘And what will you advise Ximene to do, John?’